Policies and my WorldView

 Chronic absenteeism is one of the biggest threats to student success

-Punitive approaches don’t work—early support does
+Punitive approaches don’t always work, early support does

 I will support policies that remove barriers to attendance, including transportation, health, and housing instability